By Frank J. Manasseri

 Is there is a remedy for the present global insecurity and unrest the world is experiencing today!

 Will all the good intentions of building a better world by eliminating wars, famines, pestilences and natural disasters ever be realized?
-Or is the human race doomed to repeat the mistakes of history over and over again?
+Or is the human race doomed to repeat the mistakes of the past over and over again?

 There is a remedy that has been offered to mankind but thus far it has been rejected.
 What is this remedy?
 It is the promise of Jesus of Nazareth that the Kingdom of God is at hand.
 Christ came into the world to make the promise of the Kingdom of God a reality by establishing a government sanctioned by the eternal Creator of our ever expanding universe.